 You may be impressed to know that these patients received between one and five adjustments only as-needed.

 What were the results of these 37 case studies?
-26 of the patients had their migraines completed eliminated, including two men and a woman who had been experiencing daily migraines.
+26 of the patients experienced the elimination of their migraines, including two men and a woman who had daily migraines.
 The other 11 patients all experienced a reduction in the number of migraines per month.
 Several daily migraine sufferers were down to just one or two per month.
 Some patients received benefits in as little as 1 month of care.

 The youngest patient was age 9.
 He had been experiencing 10 migraines per month following an injury.
 His condition completely resolved in just one month of care.
-The oldest patient was 67, and she had her migraine days reduced to just one per month.
+The oldest patient was 67, and she experienced a reduction of her migraine days to just one per month.

-The results of the studies noted above are very convincing when it comes to the benefits of upper cervical chiropractic care for migraine patients.
-However, you may still wonder if upper cervical is right for you or whether you can get the same benefits from just any chiropractic.
+The results of the studies noted above are very convincing when it comes to the benefits of upper cervical care for migraine patients.
+However, you may still wonder if upper cervical is right for you or whether you can get the same benefits from seeing just any chiropractor.
 Here is a little information on what makes upper cervical care unique.

 Upper cervical is a unique subset of the chiropractic field.
-As noted in the studies above, there are several different methods when it comes to how practitioners determine the degree of the misalignment or the way the adjustment is administered.
+As noted in the studies above, there are several different methods when it comes to how practitioners determine the degree of the misalignment or the way the adjustment is administered to the upper neck.
 However, there are commonalities between each method, and the primary differences are between upper cervical and general chiropractic.
 Here are the main things that set upper cervical apart:

-- Gentle adjustments – No popping, cracking, twisting, or forcing of the spine.
-Adjustments are performed through low force corrections using either hands-on manipulation or an adjusting instrument.
+No popping, cracking, twisting, or forcing of the spine.
+Doctors perform adjustments with low force corrections using either hands-on manipulation or an adjusting instrument.

-- As-need adjustments – After the atlas and axis (C1 and C2) are initially put back into place, future adjustments are performed on an as-needed basis.
-If your examination reveals that your adjustment is holding, you won’t be adjusted at that exam, and you may be able to extend the time between visits.
+After the moving back of the atlas and axis (C1 and C2) into their original position, future adjustments are less and on as-needed basis.
+If your examination reveals that your adjustment is holding, you won’t receive an adjustment, and you may be able to extend the time between visits.
 This provides a cost-effective approach to care.

 Correcting upper cervical misalignments has been the secret to fewer migraines for many.
-If you are desperately seeking relief from migraines, this is a safe and cost-effective alternative that has had positive results, as noted in the research above.
-Find an upper cervical practitioner near you to get started.
+If you are desperately seeking relief from migraines with or without neck pain, this is a safe and cost-effective alternative that has had positive results, as noted in the research above.
+Find an upper cervical practitioner near you today.